 Because the negative thoughts and beliefs we hold about ourselves can often lead to worry, anxiety, and self-condemnation, these can have an impact on our whole lives; our relationships, careers, and most importantly our own self-esteem.

-So, there are some quick, proven techniques for learning how to change the paradigm and live a more empowered life with empowering beliefs which I’d love to show you.
+There are 9 quick, proven techniques for learning how to change the paradigm and live a more empowered life with empowering beliefs which I’d love to show you.
 Doing these simple things can ultimately bring more joy and self-love into your life, and they have the power to change your relationships, your career and your whole life for the better.

-Even if you think you don’t really need this I guarantee if you put any of these techniques into practice in your daily life you will see positive changes.
+If you think you don’t really need this I guarantee if you put just 3 of these techniques into practice in your daily life you will see positive changes.

 You can pick and choose which things resonate with you the most and which will fit into your lifestyle the best.